AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 **Arguments**:

 - `string DEV_KEY`: Get from the marketer or [AppsFlyer HQ](https://support.appsflyer.com/hc/en-us/articles/211719806-App-settings-#general-app-settings).
-- `string QUEST_APP_ID`: Your Quest Store app ID (For Quest 2, it's the number in the store URL - for example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/).
+- `string QUEST_APP_ID`: Your Quest Store app ID.
+For Quest 2/3, this is the number in the store URL.
+For example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/.
-- `MonoBehaviour mono`: the parent MonoBehaviour.
+- `MonoBehaviour mono`: The parent MonoBehaviour.
-- `bool isSandbox`: Whether to activate sandbox mode.
+- `bool isSandbox`: Flag that determines whether to activate sandbox mode.
 False by default.
 This option is for debugging.
-With the sandbox mode, AppsFlyer dashboard does not show the data.
+With the sandbox mode, AppsFlyer dashboard doesn't show the data.

 **Usage**: